timoxd7/cached_image_painter/README.md

-# Image Painter Widget
+# Instantly draw Images!

 This is a simple Widget to cache Images before using any build method and instantly draw in new image widgets.
 Removes popping in of images.

 ## Why use this?

-If using the Image widget from flutter, the image might pop in after some time, even if it was loaded directly from memory using Uint8List.
+If using the Image widget from flutter, the image might pop in after some time, even if it was loaded directly from memory using `Uint8List`.

 This simple Widget works around this by using a canvas and draws the image directly on there.
 It also provides you with some helper to easily load the image before any build method was called.